 Every student is expected to be in full-time attendance in his assigned classes except in instances of excused absences.
-When a student must miss school, a written excuse signed by a parent or guardian must be presented to the student's teacher on the day the student returns after an
+When a student must miss school, a written excuse signed by a parent or guardian must be presented to the student's teacher on the day the student returns after an absence.
+The Superintendent, principal or teacher may excuse a child temporarily from school for any of the following reasons:

-- Personal illness or injury that makes the student physically unable to attend school; - Isolation ordered by the local health officer or State Board of Health; - Death in the immediate family; - Medical or dental appointment; - Participation under subpoena as a witness in court proceeding; - A minimum of two days each academic year for observance of an event required or suggested by the religion of the student or the student's parent(s) with written prior approval from the principal.
+- Personal illness or injury that makes the student physically unable to attend school; - Isolation ordered by the local health officer or State Board of Health; - Death in the immediate family; - Medical or dental appointment; - Participation under subpoena as a witness in court proceeding; - A minimum of two days each academic year for observance of an event required or suggested by the religion of the student or the student's parent(s) with written prior

+- approval from the principal.
 The student will have the opportunity to make up any tests or other work missed due to an excused absence for a religious observance; - Participation in a valid educational opportunity such as travel or service as a legislative or Governor's page with prior approval from the principal; - Pregnancy and related conditions or parenting when medically necessary; - Absences that in the judgment of the principal have an educational value at least as great as that received during an equal amount of time in the classroom and permitted only if a comparable opportunity shall not be available at a time other than during school hours; - Miscellaneous causes of an emergency nature approved by the principal or assistant principal.